kvietmeier/Terraform/vastdata/cluster_config/README.md

-# WIP - Testing DB Setup

-Could be broken at any point in time
+# Full End-to-End Configuration of a VAST Data Cluster from Scratch

+This should always be a working version.

 ### VAST Data Cluster Demo/POC Setup

-This repository contains Terraform configurations to automate the setup of a basic VAST Data cluster environment for **demo or proof-of-concept (POC)** scenarios.
+This repository contains Terraform configurations to automate the setup of a complete VAST Data cluster suitable for **demo or proof-of-concept (POC)** scenarios.
 The configuration includes:

 - VAST Provider and authentication
-- VIP Pools for `PROTOCOLS` and `REPLICATION`
+- VIP Pools for `PROTOCOLS`, `REPLICATION`, and `VAST_CATALOG`
 - NFS view policy and NFS views
 - S3 view policy and NFS views
+- S3 User policies
 - DNS configuration
 - Basic multi-tenant setup with users and groups
 - Active Directory integration